Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 26

 The nurse is caring for a patient who is being treated with fondaparinux and notes a platelet count of 80,000/mm3.
 Based on this information, the nurse anticipates which change to the medication regimen?

-A. The dose will be unchanged.
+A. The medication will be stopped.

 B. The dose will be decreased.